dssg/mlforpublicpolicylab/README.md

  - **Class communication and announcements will be primarily through Slack**

 ### Wednesday Sessions
 The first few weeks will be hands-on tech sessions and for the remainder of the semester, we'll use the time on Wednesdays to meet with teams and check in about their progress on the project.
-We'll post the timing and location for each project team here when it becomes available.

 ### Course Description
 This is a project-based course designed to provide training and experience in solving real-world problems using machine learning, with a focus on problems from public policy and social good.